open-mmlab/mmpretrain/docs/en/user_guides/config.md

 python tools/misc/print_config.py /PATH/TO/CONFIG
 ```

-This article mainly explains the structure of configuration files, and how to modify it based on the existing configuration files.
-We will take [ResNet50 config file](https://github.com/open-mmlab/mmclassification/blob/1.x/configs/resnet/resnet50_8xb32_in1k.py) as an example and explain it line by line.
+In the following sections, we will explain the structure of configuration files, and how to modify it based on the existing configuration files.
+And We choose [ResNet50 config file](https://github.com/open-mmlab/mmclassification/blob/1.x/configs/resnet/resnet50_8xb32_in1k.py) as an example and explain it line by line.

 ## Config Structure